sobradob/sobradob.github.io/content/blog/donald_trump_paul_le_roux_dutch_east_india.md

 ---
 title: Donald Trump, Paul Le Roux and the Dutch East India Company - Part 1
-description: On corporate power and sovereign states.
+description: On corporate power and sovereign states after the Age of Discovery.
 toc: true
 tags:
 - opinion